marioy47/blog-site/projects/google-maps-wordpress-plugin/index.md

 date: 2020-05-01
 client: iHealthSpot
 tags: wordpress, google maps, php, javascript, api
-summary: WordPress plugin to embed maps in any page
+summary: Custom WordPress plugin to create a Google Map for a single place or to create maps with multiple markers.
 ---

 # Google Maps WordPress Plugin